What Do I Do If I’m Hit by an Off-Duty Police Officer in Houston?

 - Videotape as much of the scene as you can.
 If you can tape any exchanges between the off-duty officer and the responding officer, do it.
 This may be the only evidence your lawyer will have later on to show that there was some bias at the scene.

 - You also want to try to get the contact information for any eye-witnesses.
 Your lawyer is going to need this information later on.
 He will have to interview them and see what they saw on the day of the accident.

 Even with this information, you may have a hard time proving fault.

 Your Houston Car Accident Lawyer Can Help Prove Fault

 No matter who the other driver is, your lawyer is going to push hard to prove they were at fault.
 This case will be treated the same as any other case.
 Until you run into any obvious bias, you have no real reason to worry.
 Your lawyer will make sure to talk to the insurance adjuster about the fact that the other driver was a cop.
 He won’t let you be taken advantage of.

 As far as eliminating that bias, there’s only so much your lawyer can do.
 However, your odds of recovering for your injuries are much better with an attorney than without one.
 If you try to handle this matter yourself, you will more than likely be taken advantage of.
 Your Houston car accident attorney has a lot of experience dealing with cases just like yours.
 He knows what to look out for.
 He will also make sure the court knows there could be a potential bias involved.

 Call a Houston Car Accident Lawyer Right Away

 If you’re involved in a car accident with an off-duty police officer, you need a Houston car accident lawyer.
-You’ll want to call him as soon as possible after the accident.
-Schedule a free initial consultation right away.
-He can review your case and let you know what it may be worth.
+Schedule a free initial consultation with McDonald Worley right away.
+An experienced attorney can review your case and let you know what it may be worth.
 He’ll also do his best to make sure you’re not taken advantage of.
 The consultation is free and you pay nothing until you win your case.